AlexAzumi/webp-converter/README.md

 # Installation

-You can find the binaries from [here](/releases).
+You can find the binaries [here](/releases).
 Available for Windows, MacOS and Linux.

 # Build the app